South Downs Way, looking toward Beachy Head

 If you’re not planning to walk the whole route, trains and coaches also run to various other points on or near the trail.
 If you’ve got your own wheels, with a bit of research local bus services will let you turn several sections into one or two-day hikes and return to where you left the car.

 We took a mid-morning train via Reading to Winchester, and it was straightforward enough, although not without incident.
 Delays meant that we missed our first connection and the second one arrived late, but we got there in the end.
-From Winchester station, it was a ten-minute walk into the central city, and another few minutes to the start point at the City Mill.

 The South Downs Way finishes just outside Eastbourne, and it’s roughly another mile and a half to the city centre and train station.
 We stayed overnight in Eastbourne and took a late-morning train the next day, but could easily have finished the walk and caught an evening service to London instead.